ChenLyu01/Research-Project-2/README.md

 ### Required technology

-In this picture below.
+In the picture below.

 ![Image text](https://github.com/ChenLyu01/Research-Project-2/blob/master/image/image1.png)

-The audience can clicked the **Honeycomb** button.
+The audience can click the **Honeycomb** button.